lukas-krecan/ShedLock/README.md

 we make sure it's not executed more than once in fifteen minutes.
-Please note that **`lockAtMostFor` is just a safety net for a case that the node executing the task dies, so set it to a time that is significantly larger than maximum estimated execution time.**  If the task takes longer than `lockAtMostFor`, it will be executed again.
+Please note that **`lockAtMostFor` is just a safety net for a case that the node executing the task dies, so set it to a time that is significantly larger than maximum estimated execution time.**  If the task takes longer than `lockAtMostFor`, it may be executed again and the results will be unpredictable (more processes will hold the lock).

 ### Configure LockProvider
 There are several implementations of LockProvider.